hiddify/hiddify-next/README.md

 💻 Completely free and without any ads and interruptions

-🛡 Open source and community driven
+🛡 Open source, secure and community driven

 🌙 Dark and light modes